Chat with us on WhatsApp

 Dr Bonaros: Trusted Hair Loss & Restoration Specialist, UK

-If you are looking into hair restoration solutions, contact our state of the art hair transplant clinic in Glasgow, which is led by Dr Bonaros, a highly experienced and trained hair transplant surgeon & hair loss specialist in Scotland.
+If you are looking into hair restoration solutions, contact our state-of-the-art hair transplant clinic in Glasgow.
+Our clinic is led by Dr Bonaros, a highly experienced and trained hair transplant surgeon and hair loss specialist in Scotland.
+We aim to treat hair loss in a safe, effective, and personalised manner, with the overall goal of helping patients regain their confidence through long-term solutions.

 As a full member of the British Association of Hair Restoration Surgery (BAHRS) and Scotland’s only full member of the International Society of Hair Restoration Surgery (ISHRS), Dr Bonaros is one of the most qualified hair restoration experts in the UK.